 These measures are to help stop the spread of the virus.
 Your clinician will advise you on what steps you need to take, and they will usually be explained in the letters you receive.

 If you have symptoms of coronavirus, or a member of your household does, you must let your doctor or clinician know before attending your appointment.
 You must also let your doctor or clinician know if you've been advised to self-isolate by the test and trace service, or by the NHS Covid-19 app.

 In most cases, your appointment will be rearranged – however, some people who are receiving life-saving treatment will be asked to still attend.
 If this is the case, your clinician will put in place extra precautions to keep you and others safe.

-If you have health conditions that make you extremely vulnerable to coronavirus and were previously advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.
+If you have health conditions that make you extremely vulnerable to coronavirus and have ever been advised to shield, then you should contact your GP or specialist for advice on how to continue receiving your care and treatment.

 If you’re currently in hospital or are admitted as a result of coronavirus, there are a few things it's worth knowing about how the discharge process will work during the outbreak: